 10. Copper Farmhouse Sink

-The copper farmhouse sink will not only add a touch of elegance to your kitchen but will also improve its functionality.
-If you are looking for a sink that can resist scratches and dents, this is the best option for you.
+The copper farmhouse sink will add a touch of elegance to your kitchen and improve its functionality.
+If you are looking for a sink that can resist scratches and dents, this is the best option.

 Factors to Consider When Choosing a Kitchen Sink